Know someone making a difference who could use part of our $1 million donation?

 Contribute as much as you can to your retirement plan

 If you contribute to a retirement plan, you are saving for your future.

 Many employers allow you to set up automatic withdrawals from your paycheck.
 This means you don’t have to set aside money each month – it comes out of your paycheck before you see it.

 Take advantage of other pre-tax options

 You may consider contributing to a healthcare savings account or flexible spending account.
 Such contributions are made on a pre-tax basis and reduce your gross income.
-You may be eligible for other deductions based on your personal situation, such as donations to charities or some educational expenses.
-A tax advisor can help you understand if you’re eligible for deductions.

-Give back with a donor-advised fund
+Consider a donor-advised fund

 If you contribute to multiple charities throughout the year and don’t want to handle the tax-deduction paperwork associated with keeping track of those gifts, a donor-advised fund (DAF) might be a good solution for you.

 A DAF allows you to make a charitable contribution this year (which could be eligible for a tax deduction) but distribute funds over time to multiple charities.
 You only have to track gifts to the DAF, not all of the later distributions.
 Note that contributions to a DAF are irrevocable.
 Legal control over the contributed assets transfers to the DAF, but you retain advisory rights.
 Your TIAA advisor can tell you more about DAFs.

 If your itemized deductions are less than the available standard deduction, a donor-advised fund can help you "bunch" your charitable deductions.
 This simply means aggregating your deductions into one year to maximize your potential itemized deductions.
 The result could be a lower gross income which could mean a lower tax bill.